Engineering at Meta Engineering at Meta Blog

 New dialects: jOOQ 3.20 ships with 2 new experimental dialects: ClickHouse is a fast-moving SQL dialect with a historic vendor-specific syntax that is gradually migrated to a more standards compliant alternative, which is why our support is still experimental.
 A lot of behaviours differ from what […]

 SED News is a monthly podcast from Software Engineering Daily where hosts Gregor Vand and Sean Falconer unpack the biggest stories shaping software engineering, Silicon Valley, and the broader tech industry.
-In this episode, they cover NVIDIA‘s $5B investment in Intel and $100M stake in OpenAI, […]
+In this episode, they cover the viral rise of OpenClaw and its founder’s move to OpenAI, […]

 Scripting News Dave Winer, OG blogger, podcaster, developed first apps in many categories.
 Old enough to know better.
 It’s even worse than it appears.